quanturk/quanturk.github.io/pages/frm.md

 The course aims to help participants get prepared for the FRM 2017 Exam Part I as effectively as possible and pass it on their first attempt.
 The course will also seek to provide candidates a thorough hands-on guidance in their studies.

 #### Program Structure
-This is a 12-week course comprising weekly classes that cover all FRM 2017 Exam Part I topics.
+This is a 8- to 12-week course (depending on class profile) comprising weekly classes that cover all FRM 2017 Exam Part I topics.
 The course will feature various active learning activities and practice/mock exams to improve the success rate.
 The classes will be provided over weekends and/or evening hours during weekdays.
-Weekly course load will be 6-8 hours (72-96 class hours in total).
+Weekly course load will be 4 to 8 hours.

 #### Learning Objectives
 See GARP Learning Objectives document for FRM 2019 (www.garp.org).